cournape/talkbox/doc/src/index.rst

     * Speech related functionalities: mfcc, mel spectrum, etc..
     * More as it comes

-I want talkbox to be useful for both research and educational purpose.
+The goal of this toolbox is to be a sandbox for features which may end up in scipy at some point.
+I also want talkbox to be useful for both research and educational purpose.
 As such, a requirement is to have a pure python implementation for everything, with optional C/C++/Lisp for speed: reading signal processing in C is no fun, and neither is waiting for your mfcc computation one hour before ICASSP submission deadline :).

 .. toctree::
    :maxdepth: 2